erossini/SimpleUpdate/README.md

 For obvious security reasons, the connection string for the storage connection is kept in a config file that is not included in the Github repo.
 Instead there is a placeholder config file that can be renamed and updated to refer to any storage account that you own.
 From the Readme file, the instructions are:

-* Rename placeholder config file ìappsettings.Development.txtî to ìappsettings.Development.jsonî
+* Rename placeholder config file ‚Äúappsettings.Development.txt‚Äù to ‚Äúappsettings.Development.json‚Äù
-* Replace placeholder string ì<REPLACE_CONN_STRING>î with your Azure Storage Account connection string.
+* Replace placeholder string ‚Äú<REPLACE_CONN_STRING>‚Äù with your Azure Storage Account connection string.

 ## Drag and drop

 Another part of the code is for the drag and drop.

+In the Index you find a div where you can drop your files.
+With `jQuery` I detect when you drop your files and then I call **UploadMyFiles** in the **HomeController**.